andrewckimball/andrewckimball/README.md

 ### Hi there 👋

 My name is Andrew Kimball.
 I am a Masters of Information Systems student at BYU.
-Browse my pinned repositories to see some of the projects I have worked on as part of my coursework in my program.
+Browse my pinned repositories to see some of the projects I have worked on as part of the coursework in my program.

 - Languages: Python, SQL, JavaScript, Ruby, C#, HTML, CSS, Bash